mark@hobbs.design

 Once a persona is selected it allows us to better define, prioritize, and determine the level of task detail required to display.

-Instead of trying to gamify the experience, we focused on building a flexible, user-driven checklist organized into three categories: To Do Next, Routine Maintenance, and Wish List.
+Most of the initial concepts were gravitating towards a gamification style experience, but ultimately we learned that successful homeownership is not something you can quantify.
+Instead of trying to gamify this, we focused on building a flexible, user-driven checklist organized into three categories: To Do Next, Routine Maintenance, and Wish List.
 Tasks could be completed, prioritized, or dismissed; supporting personal workflows without adding pressure.
 Multiple layout concepts were explored to ensure the structure felt approachable, scannable, and motivating for a wide range of homeowners.

 The final experience prioritized flexibility and ease of use.
 Users could create their own tasks or incorporate suggested ones, each with a detailed view offering helpful guidance, relevant product suggestions, and access to trusted service providers.
 This approach brought education, shopping, and support into one intuitive, streamlined interface—empowering users to take action without leaving the app.